 China - Rail and Urban RailChina - Rail and Urban Rail

-Railway transportation plays a key role in China's economic development.
-In 2016, China’s total railway operating mileage reached 124,000 kilometers, ranking second after the United States, while its high-speed railway operating mileage reached over 20,000 kilometers, ranking first worldwide.
-China is now considered technologically advanced in high-speed rail, high-altitude rail, and heavy-haul freight rail.
+Railway transportation continues to play a key role in China's economic development.
+In 2018, China’s railway operating mileage reached 131,000 kilometers, ranking second after the United States, while its high-speed railway operating mileage reached 29,000 kilometers, ranking first worldwide.
+China plans to have 150,000 kilometers of operating rail lines by 2020.

 Urban Rail Transit Industry